Albania in the Eurovision Song Contest 2018

 Albania was drawn to compete in the first semi-final of the Eurovision Song Contest, which took place on 8 May 2018.
 Performing as number three, the nation was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final.
-In the grand final on 12 May, it performed as number 12 and placed 11th out of the 26 participating countries, scoring 184 points.
+In the grand final on 12 May, it performed as number 12 and placed 11th out of the 26 participating countries, scoring 184 points, which was, at the time, the highest amount of points the country has received ever since its debut.